abach42/design-pattern-cheat-sheet/README.md

 Here are some hints and client codes to simplify decisions, links to example codes and tests to read function an meaning.

 > Remark: The class names are oriented towards patterns to recognize the structure.
 In practice, one would choose the names based on their function.
+As well unit tests are not fully covering, just showing function of patterns.
+It is a cheat sheet focussing fast election of patterns - or not to use some to avoid over engineering.

-## Creational Patterns:
+## Creational Patterns

 ### Singleton Pattern